Complexity Beyond Incentives: The Critical Role of Reporting Language: Results

-We compare ACCURACY to SD-DIRECT to isolate the role of incentive misperception in the serial dictatorship mechanism.
-The two treatments use the same reporting task (a full rank-order list) and the same induced preferences; ACCURACY removes mechanism incentives incentivizing only truthful reporting.
-We refer to the gap in accuracy between these treatments as strategic misreporting—a composite of incentive-related forces (e.g., misperceived incentives, reference dependence, rank utility, disappointment aversion).
-Importantly, this gap is not attributable to list-length burden, preference complexity or demand effect, which are held fixed across the two treatments.
+We compare ACCURACY to SD-DIRECT.
+The two treatments hold fixed the full-ranking task and the induced preferences; they differ in the presence of allocation incentives and in the payoff rule: ACCURACY directly rewards agreement with the induced ranking, whereas SD-DIRECT pays through the assignment outcome.
+We therefore interpret the ACCURACY--SD-DIRECT gap as an incentive-and-framing gap---a composite of incentive-related forces such as misperceived incentives, reference dependence, rank utility, and disappointment aversion---rather than as a pure estimate of strategic misreporting.
+List-length burden and preference complexity, by contrast, are held fixed across the two treatments.

 As shown in Table~\ref{tab:accuracy-complexity}, overall choice accuracy in SD-DIRECT is 55.76\% versus 76.72\% in ACCURACY, a 21 percentage point difference.
 The gap is significant overall and within each preference domain ($p<0.01$).
-Thus, while complexity of reporting contributes to errors in both treatments, SD-DIRECT exhibits substantial additional misreporting consistent with strategic misreporting under Serial Dictatorship.
+Thus, while complexity of reporting contributes to errors in both treatments, SD-DIRECT exhibits substantial additional misreporting consistent with incentive-related misreporting under Serial Dictatorship.

-Further evidence comes from the gradient of accuracy by marks in SD-DIRECT presented in Figure~\ref{fig:marks}.
-Participants with very high marks (91-100) achieve high choice accuracy (around 77\%), as they need only ensure their top-ranked program is correctly placed first in their submitted ranking.
-Those with very low marks (1-10) also maintain relatively high accuracy (around 70\%), likely because with most programs already taken by higher-priority participants, they need only correctly identify their preferred option among the few that will remain available.
-In contrast, participants with intermediate marks (31-70) exhibit the lowest accuracy (around 44-50\%), suggesting these participants face the most strategic confusion—they may overthink their rankings, attempting to game the system when they should simply report truthfully.\footnote{This pattern aligns with \citet{hassidim2021limits}, who show that applicants with poor grades are more likely to submit dominated rank-order lists than those with better grades.}